AP6YC/CFAR/docs/src/man/contributing.md

 This package is developed and maintained by [Sasha Petrenko](https://github.com/AP6YC) with sponsorship by the [Applied Computational Intelligence Laboratory (ACIL)](https://acil.mst.edu/).

-If you simply have suggestions for improvement, Sasha Petrenko (<petrenkos@mst.edu>) is the current developer and maintainer of the `SFAR` package, so please feel free to reach out with thoughts and questions.
+If you simply have suggestions for improvement, Sasha Petrenko (<petrenkos@mst.edu>) is the current developer and maintainer of the `CFAR` package, so please feel free to reach out with thoughts and questions.